huggingface/hub-docs/docs/api-inference/tasks/image-to-image.md

 | Body |  |
 | :--- | :--- | :--- |
 | **image** | _unknown_ | The output image returned as raw bytes in the payload. |

-### Using the API

-No snippet available for this task.